Janpolescuadra25/John-Paul-Escuadra/README.md

 Minimal health-check service for the JP portfolio deployment (Phase 2 of the repository split defined in the parent repository's Road_Map.md).

+Status: implemented locally on 2026-09-13 and HYDRA-verified on 2026-09-13 (T73 certification + T74-AUDIT code review): the Backend_JP
-Status: implemented locally on 2026-09-13.
-This README intentionally does not mark the section DONE; a DONE marking is granted only after HYDRA-verified inspection, and Phase 2 as a whole remains IN PROGRESS (Frontend_JP browser/console/parity verification and a JP-authorized GitHub push are still pending).
+local implementation is DONE.
+Phase 2 as a whole remains IN PROGRESS (Frontend_JP browser/console/parity verification and a JP-authorized GitHub push are still pending).

 ## Purpose